 Course closes at 11:30 am. because of the road permit, police assistance, and volunteer availability.

 Swim: at exit from water at beach.
 Transition time: swim to bike

 Bike: at exit from transition area (start of run course) and end of bike.
 Transition time: bike to run

 Run: at finish line

-Per USAT rules: No participant shall wear headphones or any sound producing device during the race (results in disqualification).
+Per USAT rules: No participant shall wear headphones or any sound producing device during the race.